medmin/lov_nanies/README.md

 ### Read Me

-The nannycare project was built by Mike initially, but Mike was just disappeared.
-And Wendy hires Eric to continue to this project.
+The nannycare project was built by Mike initially, but Mike left for unknown reasons.
+And Wendy hires Yumin and his partner to continue to build this project.

+After four weeks of hard work, this website is finally online now and the url is https://membership.nannycare.com

-The project repo is https://github.com/medmin/loving_na
+The project repo is https://github.com/medmin/loving_nanies